 Learn more about the changes and impacts of H.R.
 1 from the Economic Innovation Group’s in-depth review by reading Opportunity Zones 2.0: Where Things Stand After the One Big Beautiful Bill Act (on EIG.org).

 Opportunity zones (OZs) were established with the 2017 Tax Cuts and Jobs Act (TCJA) and are a federal tax incentive program providing capital gains tax benefits to investors in designated census tracts.
 Investors defer/reduce capital gains taxes by investing in Qualified Opportunity Funds (QOFs).
-Washington currently has 139 designated OZs across 36 counties, and with the new program that will narrow to 98 OZs designated across the state.
-Of those, at least 25% of OZs in the new program must be located in rural communities.
+Washington currently has 139 designated OZs across 36 counties, and with the new program that will narrow to 99 OZs designated across the state.

 Federal bill H.R.
 1 was signed into Public Law 119-21 in July 2025, making OZs permanent, with designation cycles now set in place every ten years.
 Also known as the One Big Beautiful Bill Act (OBBBA) and the “2025 Budget Reconciliation Act,” Governors must designate OZs to U.S. Treasury in a 90-day window that opens July 1, 2026.
 Commerce is leading a project to develop recommendations for Governor Ferguson by June 30, 2026.